-Option #2: In order to earn a degree, students must complete BIOL& 241 with lab and BIOL& 242 with lab at Columbia Basin College or an equivalent from another accredited institution.
+Option #2: To earn a degree, students must complete BIOL & 241 with lab and BIOL & 242 with lab at Columbia Basin College or an equivalent from another accredited institution.
 If seeking equivalent, a minimum of 10 credits of Anatomy & Physiology must be transferrable to CBC with a 2.0 GPA or greater.
 A copy of your unofficial transcript must be submitted with this application.
 The actual transfer of the credits does not have to be completed until full acceptance has been granted.
 6. English: There is not a prerequisite for ENGL& 101 to gain entry into the certificate or the AAS Paramedicine program, however, completion of ENGL& 101 is strongly encouraged.
-7. Math: At minimum, completion of MATH 50 (previously known as MATH 94, MATH 95 or MATH 98) with a 2.0 or greater.
-If you have completed a higher level of math, that would be acceptable.
-Or, if you have completed an AAS or bachelor's degree that included a math course, that would be acceptable.
+7. Math: At minimum, completion of MATH 50 with a 2.0 or greater, or testing placement into college-level math.
+If you have completed a college-level math course, that would be preferred.

 8. Attendance of a mandatory paramedic information session.